 But at least one of the criminals could probably make the pictures usable in exchange against punishment, they were secured on August 31, 2006 by the Norwegian police and from September 27, 2006, they were still presented in a rampant state for a few days, surprisingly, 5500 visitors had missed their munch pictures.

-When Annika came around and with very, very little pleasure in the work of formulation and complementary thinking, she comes across an entry "Nice, January 22, 1892" , with the prose "cry" :
+When Annika has gotten about this far and is thinking with very, very little joy about the work ahead of her of formulating and supplementing, she comes across an entry in Munch's diary entitled "Nice, January 22, 1892" , containing the prose poem "Scream" :

 I went down the street with two friends.
 The sun went down - the sky became blood red and I felt a touch of melancholy.
 I stood quietly, dead tired - above the blue -black fjord and the city were blood and fiery tongues.
 My friends continued - I stayed behind - trembling with fear - I felt the big cry in nature ...
 I painted this picture - painted the clouds like real blood - the colors shouted. "